the1lab/1lab/src/Algebra/Ring.lagda.md

 between the initial and terminal objects.
 As mentioned above, the initial object is the ring $\bb{Z}$, and the terminal ring is the zero ring.
-As for why this happens, consider that, since ring homomorphisms must preserve the unit[^being homomorphisms for the additive group, they automatically preserve zero], it is impossible to have a ring homomorphism $h : 0 \to R$ unless $0 = h(0) = h(1) = 1$ in $R$.
+As for why this happens, consider that, since ring homomorphisms must preserve the unit^[being homomorphisms for the additive group, they automatically preserve zero], it is impossible to have a ring homomorphism $h : 0 \to R$ unless $0 = h(0) = h(1) = 1$ in $R$.